Heaven Is for Real: Awards

-In less than just one year of being released, this book surpassed the 1 million sales and was awarded the Platinum sales Award.
-Then in 2014 after seeing 10 million copies, the book was then awarded the Diamond Sales Award.
+In less than one year, Heaven Is for Real surpassed the 1 million sales mark and was awarded the Platinum Sales Award.
+In 2014, after selling 10 million copies, the book was then awarded the Diamond Sales Award.

 Film adaptation

 In May 2011, Sony Pictures acquired the film rights of the book.
 The film was released on April 16, 2014, starring Connor Corum, Margo Martindale, Greg Kinnear, Kelly Reilly, Thomas Haden Church, and Jacob Vargas.
-As of July 2014, Rotten Tomatoes rated it at 46%.
+As of February 2024, Rotten Tomatoes rated it at 51%.
 Critics praised the script and cast, but they were critical of heavy-handed exposition.